This juicy, flavorful Roasted Turkey breast with garlic-herb compound butter makes a beautiful centerpiece for any holiday dinner table.

 Making Herb-Roasted Turkey Breast

 Compound butter is my favorite way to infuse meats that can be on the drier and blander side, like chicken or turkey breast, with flavor.
-For this recipe, I use a classic combination of herbs that embody the aromas of Thanksgiving: fresh sage, rosemary, thyme and parsley.
-To finish, I like to add a little with minced garlic and lemon zest to the butter for a little punch.
+For this recipe, I use a classic combination of herbs that embody the aromas of Thanksgiving: fresh sage, rosemary, thyme, and parsley.

 How to Get the Butter Under the Turkey Skin